Zooey Deschanel Is Pregnant With Second Child

 Zooey discussed how it felt to go back to work after giving birth to her first child during the interview.

-“When you’re holding your baby, you’re like, ‘I don’t wanna go to work—this is like the best thing ever.’
+“When you’re holding your baby, you’re like, ‘I don’t wanna go to work — this is like the best thing ever.’
 But it’s nice, you know, I think, having a little girl, she knows her mommy works and I think that’s a good thing.”

 Us Weekly also reported on the birth of Zooey’s first child as a rep for the actress confirmed both the birth of her daughter and her marriage to Pechenik.